jordiaphane/lyric_wiki_dict_shell/README.md

 pip install -r requirements.txt

 source[for mac] sh[for win/lin] env.sh
 this should open a long congifuration file, but where you enter the API key for the dictionary is the second line.
-WITH NO QUOTATIONS ENTER YOUR KEY
+WITH NO QUOTATIONS ENTER YOUR WORDNIK KEY, mentioned in line 22 of this README.
+There will be a screenshot in the 'examples' folder showing where to add the key

 CLOSE OUT OF THE CONFIGURATION FILE, SAVE.